saryou/ts_type/README.md

   Reduce runtime errors caused by incorrect API usage.
 - **Improve Developer Productivity**
   No need to manually write or update TypeScript types for API responses.
-- **Seamless Integration**
-  Works well with Python frameworks like FastAPI and Django REST Framework.

 ## How To Use